-You may be asking yourself, “Why wouldn’t I deep-fry my turkey?”
-And you’d have a point in that there are a couple of strong pros to cooking using a deep-fryer.
+You may be asking “Why wouldn’t I deep-fry my turkey?”
+And you’d have a point.
+There are a couple of strong pros to cooking using a deep-fryer.
 Yes, deep-frying does lock in moisture, making for tender, juicy turkey meat.
 And, yes, it is faster than roasting the turkey in your oven.
 But these are only two pros compared to a whole stack of cons.

-The simple truth is, deep-frying is exponentially more dangerous than cooking in your oven.
-According to State Farm research data, more cooking fires occur on Thanksgiving than any other day of the year, and that’s no surprise when you consider how temperamental hot cooking oil can be.
+Deep-frying any food is more dangerous than cooking in your oven.
+According to State Farm research data, more cooking fires occur on Thanksgiving than any other day of the year.
+That’s no surprise when you consider how temperamental hot cooking oil can be.

-Each variety of oil has what is called a “smoke point” which is when it becomes so hot and volatile that it starts to smoke.
-Because many deep fat fryers do not have a built in thermostat, it can be hard to keep tabs on the temperature of the oil.
-If the temperature of the oil exceeds the smoke point and continues to rise, the oil will catch fire on its own.
+Each variety of oil has a “smoke point.”
+That’s when the oil becomes so hot it starts to smoke.
+Because many deep fat fryers do not have a built-in thermostat, it can be hard to keep tabs on the oil’s temperature.
+If the temperature exceeds the smoke point, the oil will catch fire.

-Some of you may have changed your minds about ever attempting to deep-fry a turkey and some of you have not; and that’s fine.
-The important thing is that if you do decide to deep-fry a turkey, you do it safely.
-To help achieve this goal, we’ve compiled a list of do’s and don’ts to keep in mind if you do chose to embark on this culinary adventure.
+The important thing is if you deep-fry a turkey, you do it safely.
+To help achieve this goal, we’ve compiled a list of do’s and don’ts to keep in mind if you do choose to embark on this culinary adventure.

-- Do thaw your turkey.
-Oil does not mix well with ice and/or water.
-Frying a frozen turkey will make the oil splatter and could easily cause a fire.
+- Thaw your turkey.
+Oil does not mix well with water.
+Frying a frozen turkey will make the oil splatter and cause a fire.

-- Do purchase a frying thermometer.
-Know the smoke point of your chosen oil and maintain a temperature safely below it.
+- Buy a frying thermometer.
+Know the smoke point of your oil and keep the temperature below it.

-- Do use a real turkey fryer.
-There are plenty of products made just for this purpose, don’t risk your safety by trying to rig something up yourself.
+- Use a real turkey fryer.
+There are plenty of products available.
+Don’t risk your safety by rigging something up.

-- Do read the instructions.
-Make sure you do so before the big day, so when the time comes you’re ready to go.
+- Read the instructions before the big day, so when the time comes you’re ready to go.

-- Do cover your skin.
+- Cover your skin.
 Oil burns are no fun.
-Make sure all exposed skin is covered when working with the fryer.
+Cover all your skin when working with the fryer.
 Non-slip shoes are a good idea too.

-- Do remove the innards.
-Most frozen turkeys come with the giblets and a few other organs inside a plastic bag, and you definitely don’t want to fry that!
+- Remove the innards.
+Most frozen turkeys come with giblets and a few other organs inside a plastic bag.
+You don’t want to fry that!

 - Do use oil with a high smoke point.
 Peanut oil is always a good option or, if you have peanut allergies, soybean oil works just fine.

-- Do let the oil cool before disposing.
-Frying oil can hold heat for a very long time, give it a few hours to cool down before you put it into your disposal container.
+- Let the oil cool before disposing of it.
+Oil can hold heat for a very long time.
+Give it a few hours to cool before you put it in your disposal container.

 - Don’t overfill the frying pot.
 While your turkey is still in the package, place it in the pot and cover it with water until it’s reached the desired level.
 Remove the turkey and draw a line where the water comes up to on the pot.
-Fill the oil to this line when you’re ready to fry and you’ll always have just the right amount of oil.
+Fill the oil to this line and you’ll have the right amount.

 - Don’t fry inside.
-It’s just a bad idea.
-Always fry outdoors on a level surface.
-In fact, you should be at least 10 feet away from any kind of structure while frying.
+Fry outdoors on a level surface.
+You should be at least 10 feet away from any structure.

-- Don’t ever use water to extinguish a grease fire.
-Always use a fire extinguisher and have it handy at all times.
+- Don’t use water to extinguish a grease fire.
+Use a fire extinguisher and have it handy at all times.